Find a Qualified Attorney Near You

 Hopefully, this surprising show of bipartisan support will reflect in the passage of the Equality Act, which has been sent to the Senate for deliberation.

-Frequently Asked Questions
+Frequently Asked Questions (FAQ)

 Yes.
-The Respect for Marriage Act (RFMA) only guarantees that all states have to recognize marriage licenses of same-sex couples that were already granted in other states that allow marriage licenses for same-sex couples.
-If you're a same-sex couple looking to get married and your state laws do not permit licenses for same-sex marriages, you can take a trip over to a state that does, and your state will be required to recognize your marriage under RFMA.
+The RFMA only requires that all states recognize marriage licenses issued to same-sex couples in other states that issue them.
+If you’re a same-sex couple looking to get married and your state laws do not permit licenses for same-sex marriages, you can travel to a state that does, and your state will be required to recognize your marriage under RFMA.

 RFMA guarantees the right for an interracial couple to marry.
 Both the right to interracial marriage and same-sex marriage are ensured as part of a federal statute in the case that these rights are rescinded in the future by the overturning of Loving v.
 Virginia—which granted Americans the right for an interracial couple to marry—or Obergefell v.
 Hodges—which granted Americans the right for a same-sex couple to marry.

-Did Justice Clarence Thomas target any other rights in his Dobbs v.
-Jackson Women's Health Organization concurring opinion?
+Did Justice Clarence Thomas Target Any Other Rights in his Dobbs v.
+Jackson Women’s Health Organization Concurring Opinion?

 Yes.
 Justice Clarence Thomas explicitly pointed to both the Griswold v.
 Connecticut and Lawrence v.
 Texas cases in addition to Obergefell v.
 Hodges when referring to his suggestion that the U.S. Supreme Court reconsider all “substantive due process precedents.”
 Griswold granted Americans the right to use contraception, and Lawrence granted the right to engage in consensual private sexual acts.

-What happened to the Defense of Marriage Act of 1996 (DOMA)?
+What Happened to the Defense of Marriage Act of 1996 (DOMA)?

-After being signed into law by President Clinton in 1996, DOMA faced constitutionality challenges in court.
-Section 2 of DOMA permitted states to refuse to recognize same-sex marriage licenses granted in other states.
 Section 3 of DOMA limited the definition of marriage to one man and one woman and codified the federal non-recognition of same-sex marriages.
 Although DOMA was entirely unenforceable after Windsor and Obergefell, RFMA provided the official repeal of DOMA.

 No. Unfortunately, RFMA does not provide any protections for transgender people.
-However, if Congress passes the Equality Act, LGBT people would be extended protections against discrimination in not only employment—as granted in the U.S. Supreme Court's decision in Bostock v.
-Clayton County—but also housing, public spaces, health care, federally funded programs, education, credit, and jury service.
-If the Senate receives a Democratic majority after the next election, there is a strong likelihood of the Equality Act becoming law.
+However, if Congress passes the Equality Act, LGBTQ+ people would be extended protections against discrimination in not only employment—as granted in the U.S. Supreme Court’s decision in Bostock v.
+Clayton County—but also:

 Section 6 of RFMA provides nonprofit religious organizations with explicit religious freedom by not requiring these religious organizations to provide services for any marriage, including those of same-sex couples or interracial couples.
 RFMA created a division between religious groups but eventually had support from some religious groups after Democrat and Republican senators amended RFMA to include religious freedom protections in Section 6.

-Getting Legal Help
+Getting Legal Help With a Same-Sex Marriage

 Learn more about FindLaw’s newsletters, including our terms of use and privacy policy.